dgroomes/react-playground/README.md

   * In other words, slim down the source code in `index.html` by pushing its contents into custom React components.
 For example, create a React component to represent the README Markdown content.
 We want to lean into the tools we are using and get more leverage out of them.
-* Componentize documentation across multiple Markdown files.
+* IN PROGRESS Componentize documentation across multiple Markdown files.
   * This is a challenge because dynamically rendering the contents of the Markdown source files from the repo requires some code.
 See this StackOverflow answer for some background: <https://stackoverflow.com/a/53218452>.
+  * DONE Emulate the Github Content API when running locally
+  * DONE Show content listing in the UI under "Additional Content"
+  * Filter items under "Additional Content" to only `.md` files and directories
+  * When `.md` files are clicked under "Additional Content", the fragment should change to that file and the content should be loaded under the "markdown" element
+* Use `async`.
+It's cool (read: modern) but how do I use it?

 ### Links